Frank Nitti: Early life and prohibition

 Nitti (Note: While the name Frank Nitti has become infamous in American criminal history, the man himself never at any point in his life referred to himself as anything other than his legal surname, Nitto; only the police, media, and fringe mobsters called him Nitti.) was born Francesco Raffaele Nitto on January 27, 1886, in the town of Angri, province of Salerno, Campania, Italy.
 He was the second child of Luigi and Rosina (Fezza) Nitto.
-While later journalists reported Nitti and Al Capone were cousins; this was the case, but their families did live blocks away from each other in Brooklyn, and had come from the same area in Italy.
+While later journalists reported Nitti and Al Capone were cousins, this was not the case, but their families did live blocks away from each other in Brooklyn, and had come from the same area in Italy.

 His father died in 1888, when Frank was two years old.
 Within a year, his mother married Francesco Dolendo.
 Although two children were born to the couple, neither survived, leaving Francesco and his older sister, Giovannina, the only children.

 Francesco Dolendo emigrated to the United States in July 1890, and the rest of the family followed in June 1893 when Nitti was seven.
 The family settled at 113 Navy Street, Brooklyn, New York City.
 Little Francesco attended public school and worked odd jobs after school to support the family.
 His 15-year-old sister married a 24-year-old man.
 His mother gave birth to his half-brother Raphael in 1894 and another child, Gennaro, in 1896.

 After the seventh grade, he quit school and worked as a pinsetter, factory worker, and barber.
 Al Capone's family lived nearby, and Nitti was friends with Capone's older brothers and their criminal gang (the Navy Street Boys).

 A worsening relationship with Dolendo urged him to leave home in 1900 when Nitti was 14, to work in various local factories.
 Around 1910, at the age of 24, he left Brooklyn.
 The next years of his life are poorly documented, and little can be ascertained.
 He may have worked in the Williamsburg neighborhood of Brooklyn around 1911.
-He probably moved to Chicago around 1913, working as a barber and making the acquaintance of gangsters Alex Louis Greenberg and Dion O'Banion.
+He probably moved to Chicago around 1913, working as a barber and making the acquaintance of gangsters Alex Louis Greenberg and Dean O'Banion.
 He married Chicagoan Rosa (Rose) Levitt in Dallas, Texas, on October 18, 1917.
 The couple's movements after their marriage remain uncertain.